Generative Perception of Shape and Material from Differential Motion: Experiments

 \section{Experiments}

 To the best of our knowledge, no existing dataset provides high-quality annotations of physical object attributes under object motion.
-We therefore construct a synthetic dataset using the Mitsuba3 renderer \cite{Mitsuba3} with custom integrators to extract ground-truth shape and material.
+We therefore construct a synthetic dataset for training using the Mitsuba3 renderer \cite{Mitsuba3} with custom integrators to extract ground-truth shape and material.
 We source objects from Adobe 3D Assets~\cite{adobestock}, obtaining 1100 artist-designed models.
 To enhance diversity, each shape is rendered under two material settings: (\emph{i}) its original artist-designed materials, and (\emph{ii}) a randomly sampled texture from a set of 400 open-source assets \cite{cimpoi14describing, deschaintre2018single, vecchio2023matsynth} combined with spatially-uniform reflectance from randomly sampled metallic, roughness, and specular coefficients.

 All scenes are lit with one of 200 hundred randomly-sampled HDR environment maps collected from~\cite{polyhaven, gardner2017learning}, with horizontal and vertical environment flips for augmentation.
 To simulate object motion, we place the object centroid in the image center, randomly sample a 3D rotation for initial pose, and apply a motion rotation about the vertical image axis with a random angle sampled from $\{[-8^\circ, -2^\circ], 0^\circ, [2^\circ, 8^\circ]\}$ with probability $[0.4, 0.2, 0.4]$.
-We generate 45 short video clips (5 frames each) for each object, and we split them into pairs of consecutive 3-frame clips for training.
-This results in a dataset of approximately 100K video-attribute pairs of differential motion.
+This means that $20\%$ of training samples are static scenes containing no motion.
+We generate 45 short video clips (5 frames each) for each object, and we split them into pairs of consecutive 3-frame clips ($F=3$) for training.
+This results in a dataset of approximately 100K video-attribute pairs.

 We train our model using the AdamW optimizer~\cite{loshchilov2019adamw}.
 Training requires roughly five days using four H100 GPUs.
 We follow the sigmoid loss reweighting strategy~\cite{kingma2023understanding, hoogeboom2024simpler} and adopt a shifted-cosine continuous noise schedule~\cite{hoogeboom2024simpler, song2025historyguidedvideodiffusion}.
 Complete hyperparameter settings for our architecture are provided in the appendix.
 During inference, we use DDIM sampling~\cite{song2020denoising} with 50 steps, which takes about 2.7 seconds per input video on a single A100 GPU.